 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, the University can keep an accurate record of the number of incidents involving students and staff, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.

 Emergencies may necessitate changes or alternatives to any posted schedules.
 Any areas where there are security issues will be assessed for improvements.
 These assessments may address such items as landscaping, locks, alarms, lighting, and communications.
 The objective is to take corrective actions to reduce the likelihood of repeated incidents.
-Additionally, during the academic year, the Vice Chancellor for Administrative Affairs, the Chief Safety and Security Officer, Campus Security Officers, and others as appropriate, regularly meet to discuss safety and security issues and propose actions to continually improve the measures and policies in place.
+Additionally, during the academic year, the Vice Chancellor for Administrative Services, Campus Security Officers, and others as appropriate, regularly meet to discuss safety and security issues and propose actions to continually improve the measures and policies in place.

 General Procedures for Reporting a Crime or Emergency:

 Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to Campus Security in a timely manner.